kcmalatji/pokemon-api/readme.md

 1. Web Services are secured using JWT if you try to access any of them before Authenticating you will get a 403 error
 2. The username and password are pokemon:pikachu respectively
 3. The only URL that can be accessed before authenticating is /auth endpoint where you will be required to pass username and password
-4. I will attach the Postman collection in the code to make testing easy, Just import the collection to postman and change the urls if you are testing on docker it's going to require the context path
+4. I will attach the Postman collection in the code to make testing easy, Just import the collection to postman and change the urls, if you are testing on docker it's going to require the context path

 #To Do